jayeshdesai4520/DBpedia-GSoC-2021/about.md

 ### How to configure chatbot:<br />
 Let us take the question “What is the real name of Superman?” as running example. <br /> To ask this question to chatbot first you need to turn on following components  <br /> NED-DBpediaSpotlight,QueryBuilderSimpleRealNameOfSuperHero,SparqlExecuter
 <br />
-So basically, components plays important role here before asking any question you need to turn on component according to the question (To make it run remember component list must be in order)
+So basically, components play an important role here before asking any question you need to turn on component according to the question (To make it run remember the component list must be in order)
 <br />
-If you want to learn more about Qanary Question Answering components There are around 30+ [Components](https://github.com/WDAqua/Qanary-question-answering-components) Integrated in Qanary. or you can simply ask "list of active qanary components" to get the list of avaiable component to use.<br />
+If you want to learn more about Qanary Question Answering components There are around 30+ [Components](https://github.com/WDAqua/Qanary-question-answering-components) Integrated into Qanary. or you can simply ask "list of active Qanary components" to get the list of the available component to use.<br />

 Now lets focus on how to Add or Remove and see the current active component from your list <br />
 **Configuration and internal information:** <br /> <br />